Navbar button The Headteacher

 Teaching adults, particularly your peers, can feel very different to tackling the challenges of the classroom.

-Starting with small groups can be a great confidence booster and worth considering if someone has expressed a worry about speaking in front of all staff.
-Some people may never feel truly comfortable speaking to their peers, however, being confident in the subject matter can make the difference for many to feel better prepared.
+Some people may never feel truly comfortable speaking to their peers.
+However, being confident in the subject matter can make the difference for many to feel better prepared.

 Creating specialists

-When we buy in an external trainer we essentially buy the time they have researched, reflected and developed their expertise in a topic, we expect it to be up to date, relevant, and engaging.
+When we buy in an external trainer we essentially buy the time they have researched, reflected and developed their expertise in a topic.
+We expect it to be up-to-date, relevant and engaging.

-Access to new research is also important.
-A good approach is to start developing a staff library of key texts, both classics and the latest thinking.
 Making sure staff know that you have set aside some of the budget for this can really encourage them to actively look for books, and other research papers, to add to the library.

-One of the benefits of developing in-house CPD is that examples can be drawn from your own school and this can be particularly engaging.
-Backing this up with current research helps support staff to understand the reasoning behind the CPD that they are being provided with.
+One of the benefits of developing in-house CPD is that examples can be drawn from your own school.
+This can be particularly engaging.

 Linking teachers together